 Why Live in Procter

-Procter, a neighborhood in Independence, Missouri, is conveniently located between the Englewood Arts District and the historic Independence Square, each just a mile away.
-This area appeals to a diverse range of residents, including first-time buyers, retirees, and investors.
-Homes in Procter, many dating back to the early 1900s, are often being restored to their historic charm, with styles such as traditional, Craftsman, Tudor, Colonial Revival, and Cape Cod.
-The neighborhood is walkable, with proximity to schools and parks, including Bundschu Park and Hill Park, which offer playgrounds, sports facilities, and walking trails.
-Procter Elementary, Clifford H. Nowlin Middle School, and Van Horn High School serve the area, though their ratings vary.
-The neighborhood is safer than the national average, contributing to its appeal.
-Residents can enjoy various attractions, including the dining and entertainment options at Independence Square and the creative buzz of the Englewood Arts District.
-Grocery stores like Save A Lot, Country Grocery, and Price Chopper are within a mile, while Aldi is 3 miles away.
-Public transportation is available with IndeBus stops along S. Sterling Avenue and S. Crysler Avenue.
-However, the northern part of Procter between Winner Road and Truman Road has an increased risk of flooding.
+Procter, is an Independence, Missouri, neighborhood conveniently located between the Englewood Arts District and the historic Independence Square.
+This area appeals to a diverse range of residents, including first-time buyers, retirees and investors.
+Many homes in Procter date to the early 1900s, and feature the traditional, Craftsman, Tudor, Colonial Revival and Cape Cod styles.
+The neighborhood is walkable, and offers access to Bundschu Park and Hill Park, which include playgrounds, sports facilities and walking trails.
+Procter Elementary, Clifford H. Nowlin Middle School and Van Horn High School serve the area.
+Residents can take in the dining and entertainment options at Independence Square and the creative buzz of the Englewood Arts District.
+Grocery stores like Save A Lot, Country Grocery and Price Chopper are within a mile, while Aldi is 3 miles away.
+IndeBus stops are available along South Sterling Avenue and South Crysler Avenue.
 Downtown Kansas City is 10 miles away, making Procter a convenient location for those commuting to the city.
+The northern part of Procter, between Winner Road and Truman Road, has an increased risk of flooding.

 Frequently Asked Questions